sumnerevans/sumnerevans.com/content/posts/travel/2024-scale/index.md

   link="./images/scale.jpg"
   target="_blank"
-  title="Some of the SCaLE crowd we hung out with" caption="Left to right: (random guy Addison ran into), Nathan, Josh, Addison, Nathan, myself."
+  title="Some of the SCaLE crowd we hung out with" caption="Left to right: (random guy Addison ran into), Nathan, Josh, Addison, Nicolas, myself."
 >}}

 In the evening, a friend of mine,